miraclefactory/.github/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 - [ ] Any dependent changes have been merged and published in downstream modules

 # Final Advices before lanuch 🚀:
-* Make your pull request small, if its size exceeded 300 lines of code, consider bifurcate your code into serval packs.
+* Make your pull request small, if its size exceeded 300 lines of code, consider bifurcate your code into several packs.
 * Make your code DRY and follow the single responsibility principle.
 * Make your title self-explanatory.